aesthetic-suite/framework/README.md

 #### Media Queries

-Media queries are defined inside a selector using a `@media` object, with query conditional as the key, and style declarations as the value.
+Media queries are defined inside a selector using a `@media` object, with the query conditional as the key, and style declarations as the value.

 ```javascript
 tooltip: {